ryandday/relx/examples/README.md

-# SQLlib Examples
+# relx Examples

-This directory contains examples demonstrating how to use the SQLlib library with different database systems.
+This directory contains examples demonstrating how to use the relx library with different database systems.

 ## PostgreSQL Example

-The `postgresql_example.cpp` file demonstrates using SQLlib with PostgreSQL databases.
+The `postgresql_example.cpp` file demonstrates using relx with PostgreSQL databases.
 It showcases:

 1. Connecting to a PostgreSQL database
 2. Creating table schema definitions